UndefinedCreations/docs/stellar/usage/command-executions.md

     }
 ```

+You can additionally hide the default minecraft failure messages by using the `hideDefaultFailureMessages` method.
+The global variable, it requires specifies whether to hide it in the entire command, or just there.

-A better way of adding custom failure message, if that's all you want, would be to use the `addFailureMessage` method:
+A better way of adding custom failure messages, if that's all you want, would be to use the `addFailureMessage` method:

 ```kotlin
 StellarCommand("test")